alan-platform/alan-platform.github.io/pages/tutorials/mission/2026.2/mission-control.md

 `= 'newton' * 'second'` is a ***product conversion rule***: it states that multiplying newtons by seconds yields newton seconds.
 Without that rule the model does not compile — Alan will not multiply two quantities unless you have said what the result is.

+Build and deploy here, and each engine carries its own impulse with the vehicle's total underneath the list.
+This half of the act has a folder of its own, with three engines to look at:

+> <tutorial folder: `./_docs/tutorials/mission-control/{{ page.platform_version }}/step_02/`>

 ### The bug that lost an orbiter
 {:.no_toc}